LBNL-ETA/pyWinCalc/readme.md

 - [cma_double_vision_vertical.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/cma_double_vision_vertical.py) Shows how to do a CMA calculation for a vertical double-vision window and which results are available for CMA calculations.
 - [thermal_ir.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/thermal_ir.py) Shows how to calculate optical results for the thermal IR method.
 Note that currently only calculations for a single solid layer are supported and these only have diffuse-diffuse transmittances and hemispherical emissivities.
 - [custom_environmental_conditions.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/custom_environmental_conditions.py) Shows how to create custom environmental conditions.
+- [pv_single_layer.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/pv_single_layer.py) Shows how to create a system with a single layer that has integrated PV data.
+For information on creating a IGSDB v2 json file with PV data see the provided [generic_pv.json](https://github.com/LBNL-ETA/pyWinCalc/tree/main/examples/products/generic_pv.json) file and the [IGSDB v2 JSON format](#IGSDB-v2-JSON-format) section below.
 #### Non-example files
 These are files in the example folder that provide some functionality but are not calculation examples.
 - [igsdb_interaction.py](https://github.com/LBNL-ETA/pyWinCalc/blob/main/examples/igsdb_interaction.py) Encapsulates some basic interaction with the [IGSDB](http://igsdb.lbl.gov)